datatrail-jhu/07_dataviz/manuscript/01_good_plots.md

 A) to avoid misleading viewers
 b) it's the law
 c) it's mandatory when graphing in R
-d) to help color-blind viwers
+d) to help color-blind viewers

 ?
 Which of these is something you should do when visualizing data?